Camino de Santiago forum (English)

 The Camino de Santiago community forum is a great place to ask questions.
 You’ll get fast and accurate answers from Camino veterans, as well as endless support and encouragement.

-Ordering the Miam Miam on Amazon to your home overseas might give you peace of mind, but you will save a bundle if you buy it in Paris (FNAC stores are easy to locate and will have them in stock) or at the tourism office in Le Puy.
-There is an interactive version of the Miam Miam listings online here.
+Ordering the Miam Miam online to your home overseas might give you peace of mind, but you will save a bundle if you buy it in France.
+It’s available in FNAC stores in Paris, at the Cathedral in Le Puy, or the Le Puy en Valey tourism office.

-Each town along the Le Puy route will have an “Office de Tourism” with WIFI, a telephone, a map of the area, Camino knick-knacks and a stamp for your Credential.
-If you arrive at your destination early and still have some energy, it's nice to get some suggestions and a free map of local landmarks.
+Each town along Le Puy will have an “Office de Tourism” with WIFI (hopefully), a telephone, a free map of the area, Camino knick-knacks, and a stamp for your Credential.
 Some of the coolest things to see are places only locals know about.
 The office in Le Puy is especially helpful.

-Your greatest resource will be your fellow pilgrims online and along the way.
+Your greatest resources are your fellow pilgrims, online and along the way.
 Special thanks to Barbara Shea for her great advice and for sharing some useful links now included on this website.
 Her personal Camino blog can be found here.
 Check it out!